adityanaag3/choice-overload-lwc/README.md

 # Choice Overload (Multiple Choice Questions) game built using Lightning Web Components

-Choice Overload is a game where you'll have to select one or more correct answers for a question.
+Choice Overload is a multi-player game where players have to select one or more correct answers for a question.
 I've used [Lightning Web Components](https://lwc.dev) to build a version of this game, which you can play using the link below.

 ## How to play?